-Silver State Armory announced the production of three new 6.8 SPC loads: a plinking round, a tactical/law enforcement round and a specialized armor piercing (AP) round.
-This collection of new 6.8 SPC rounds offer a broad range of options for different applications in a tactical situation.
+Silver State Armory announced the production of three new 6.8 SPC loads: a plinking round, a tactical/law enforcement round and a specialized armor-piercing (AP) round.
+This collection of new 6.8 SPC rounds offers a broad range of options for different applications in a tactical situation.

 The plinking round was developed by Silver State Armory to provide an affordable solution for 6.8 enthusiasts to shoot their guns more often.
 Frankly, this is an absolute “must have” if you have a 6.8 SPC rifle for work (military or law enforcement).
 You’ve got to train, and the 6.8 SPC performs differently than a .223/5.56.
 Knowing those differences is essential to the proper application of the rounds on target in a stress event.
 Silver State said dealers will not be allowed to sell the plinking ammo for more than $48/box.

-The last cartridge is the restricted armor piercing round.
+The last cartridge is the restricted armor-piercing round.
 The 97 grain AP bullet has a tungsten carbide core that can penetrate more than 2” of steel.
 This cartridge is restricted in the USA to qualified government agencies.
-This is a more specialized round, but could be a real asset to anyone heading overseas for a deployment with a 6.8 SPC rifle.
+This is a more specialized round but could be a real asset to anyone heading overseas for deployment with a 6.8 SPC rifle.
 I know that standard troops are not (and will never be) issued anything chambered in this round.
 But contractors and others might be.

 The Marine Corps Times is reporting that General James Mattis pushed for the adoption of the 6.8 SPC as recently as this past December.
 The increased stopping power of the 6.8 SPC as compared to the current 5.56 was a significant reason behind Mattis’ efforts.